techidaily/site-phone-solutions/source/_posts/avchd-mts-converter-for-galaxy-m14-5g-by-aiseesoft-video-converter-play-mts-on-android.md

 <div class="atpl-step-part-style">Part 1.
 AVCHD MTS Conversion Suggestion For Samsung Galaxy M14 5G (on Windows)</div>
 To convert .mts video files for Samsung Galaxy M14 5G playback on Windows, do as below:

-Download and install <a class="atpl-step-content-a-style" href="https://tools.techidaily.com/aiseesoft-total-video-converter/" target="_blank" rel="noopener">Video Converter</a> on your Windows computer.
+Download and install <a class="atpl-step-content-a-style" href="https://tools.techidaily.com/aiseesoft-total-video-converter/" >Video Converter</a> on your Windows computer.

 <strong>Step 1: Import your video files </strong>
 Click <b>"Add File"</b> to load your video files that you want to convert into this program.